saswatanand/symexbib/README.md

 A bibliography of papers related to symbolic execution
 ========

-Please feel free to add to the list in the reverse chronological order.
+Please let me know if you want to add any paper to the list.
+I would be happy to add you as an collborator on this project so that you can edit the list yourself.

 |Title|Venue|Year|Authors|